 Viewing the Active Camera

 This switches the view to the active camera.
-The triangle above the camera will become shaded when active.

 Setting the Active Camera

 This sets the current active object as the active camera and switches to the camera view.